Model WHS Laws

 Identify if silica dust is being produced.
 This can happen when products that contain crystalline silica such as stone, bricks, concrete and tiles are cut, drilled, polished or ground.

 Control the risk of exposure to silica dust.
-If you can’t eliminate the hazard of silica dust completely, you must keep exposure as low as possible.
-You need to put in place a combination of control measures.
+If you can’t eliminate the hazard of silica dust completely, you must keep exposure as low as possible and below the WEL.
+Use the hierarchy of controls to work out the control measures you need to implement.
+In most cases, you will need to use a combination of control measures.
 For example, using wet cutting methods, on-tool dust extraction systems, local exhaust ventilation, and breathing protection.

 Consult.
-Talk to your workers and any health and safety representatives about the health and safety risks of silica dust and the control measures in place to manage the risks
+Talk to your workers and any health and safety representatives about the health and safety risks of silica dust and the control measures in place to manage the risks.

 Contact your work health and safety regulator for advice or for information about laws in your jurisdiction.